 - Relationship troubles (16%).

-Where this report differs is that it looks beyond things like income, emergency fund or long-term savings to also consider assess people’s mindset.
+Where this report differs is that it looks beyond things like income, emergency funds or long-term savings to also consider assessing people’s mindsets.
 The findings indicate that how you think about money, particularly over the long term, can impact your wellbeing.

 Just 16% of the participants in the survey were shown to combine healthy finances with a positive mindset.
 The research estimated that up to five in six people could take steps to improve financial wellbeing by changing the way they think.